Top 10 Trending Virtual Alumni Events In Higher-Ed Amidst COVID-19

 10. Virtual Yoga Session

-With the rising stress and anxiety levels owing to COVID-19, now’s the best time for your school or university to start a virtual exercise or yoga program for your constituents.
-Organizing virtual exercise or yoga sessions for your community during these tough times can help them deal with stress, depression, anxiety, fatigue, and motivate them to work towards their overall physical and mental well-being.
+With the rising stress and anxiety levels owing to COVID-19, now’s the best time for your school or university to start a virtual exercise or yoga program for your alumni.
+Organizing virtual exercise or yoga sessions for your alumni community during these tough times can help them deal with stress, depression, anxiety, fatigue, and motivate them to work towards their overall physical and mental well-being.

 Get certified Yoga practitioners/trainers from your community to lead these sessions to help their peers become fitter and better.